 - HW #11, due Fri, Apr 24 (last class)

 Tests.
 There will be one midterm examination in class on

 Wednesday, March 4th, 2020.
 No reference

 material or electronic devices will be allowed.

 There will be one cumulative take-home final

 examination, emphasizing the later material.
 It is due on

 Friday, May 1st, 2020, by 4:00pm, on CrowdMark.

 Grading.
 One score will be assigned for homework, one for the

-midterm examination, one for the final examination, and one for the term
+midterm examination, and one for the final examination.
+These three

 will be at least the following: